zzhikai/tp/docs/DeveloperGuide.md

 2. The input keywords will be passed into `SearchCommandParser` and creates a `NameContainsKeywordsPredicate` if the keyword and prefix are not empty.

-3. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial name matching of "David" in the `LinkedOUT`.
+3. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial name matching of "David" in the LinkedOUT.

-4. The user enters `search j/Software Engineer` command to search for applicants in the `LinkedOUT`.
+4. The user enters `search j/Software Engineer` command to search for applicants in LinkedOUT.

 5. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` if the keywords are not empty.

-6. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in the `LinkedOUT`.
+6. The predicate is then passed into `Model#updateFilteredApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in the LinkedOUT.

 The following activity diagram shows the workflow of the search command:

 ![ViewActivityDiagram](images/SearchCommandActivityDiagram.png)

 The following sequence diagram shows how the search operation works:

 ![SearchSequenceDiagram](images/SearchSequenceDiagram.png)

 #### Design considerations:

 **Aspect: How search executes:**

-* **Alternative 1 (current choice):** Uses prefix to search for applicants with partial matching of keywords
+* **Alternative 1 (current choice):** Uses prefix to search for applicants with partial matching of keywords.
     * Pros: Able to search an applicant using different fields/prefixes.
     * Cons: Hard to implement.

-* **Alternative 2:** Only search for applicant using partial matching name
+* **Alternative 2:** Only search for an applicant using partial matching name.
     * Pros: Easy to implement.
     * Cons: Inflexible use of search command.